Indian Independence and the Partition explained

 The partition was a difficult and traumatic experience for many people.

-On January 30, 1948, Mohandas Gandhi was murdered by a Hindu extremist opposed to his goal of building a secular state.
+However, on January 30, 1948, Mohandas (Mahatma) Gandhi was murdered by a Hindu extremist opposed to his goal of building a secular state.

 The assassin, Nathuram Godse, was motivated by his belief that Gandhi was appeasing Muslims at the expense of Hindus.

-Burma and Ceylon gained independence from Britain in 1948, and Bangladesh separated from Pakistan in 1971.
+Burma and Ceylon gained independence from Britain in 1948, and East Pakistan became Bangladesh following the Bangladesh Liberation War in 1971.

 Since August 1947, India and Pakistan have been engaged in three major conflicts and one minor conflict regarding border issues.